l30nard0/mif/doc/readme.txt

 record in /etc/netns/NETNS_NAME/resolv.conf, where NETNS_NAME is a name of the network namespace associated with the PvD.

-PvD-aware client application uses PvD API to get a list of available PvDs configured on the local host, and activate chosen PvD to use it for communication.
+PvD aware client application uses PvD API to get a list of available PvDs configured on the local host, and activate chosen PvD to use it for communication.
 Information about configured PvDs are exposed to applications by a special PvD service running on local host.
 D-Bus is used to connect